 EMV Chip Card Technology

 This new technology makes an already safe card even safer, and is the most fraud-resistant payment method you can use.
 The embedded microchip provides increased protection against fraud.
-Read more below or see FAQs for full details.
+Read more below or see the FAQs about Chip Cards page for full details.